-Thanks to its distinctive packaging, I’d already spotted Simply Ground.
+Thanks to its distinctive packaging, I'd already spotted Simply Ground.
 It comes in a short, wide mouth jar with a red top.
 However, given the name and the shape of the jar, I assumed it was peanut powder or just plain ground peanuts.
-But it’s not.
-Simply Ground is a sweetened peanut butter made with very finely ground peanuts.
+But it's not.
+Peter Pan Simply Ground is a sweetened peanut butter made with very finely ground peanuts.

 Compared to regular chunky peanut butter, it's a bit easier to spread and less likely to tear bread.
 In addition, Simply Ground is a no-stir peanut butter, so if you are among the segment of folks who don’t like to stir the oil that separates from the ground peanuts, this one’s for you.
 Described as "creamy with a bit of crunch", Simply Ground is all about texture.
 However, it has a great flavor and worked quite nicely in this peanut butter pound cake.